Safety Data Sheets: Why are they important?

 Please read the following question in the voice of Jerry Seinfeld: "What’s the deal with safety data sheets (MSDS/SDS sheets) and why are they important?"
 Answer: Chances are, anywhere within the parameters of healthcare waste management, and sometimes even during the treatment of patients, employees are going to come into contact with a chemical or toxic substance.
 SDSs make sure you are prepared to handle that contact swiftly and safely.

-What does the safety data sheet say?
+What do safety data sheets say?

 Safety data sheets contain valuable information about specific chemicals substances and how to safely handle them.
 Some locations will have a number of potentially harmful substances in their supplies, storeroom or dispensaries, while others may only have one.
 It doesn’t matter.
 Safety is key.

 Valuable information is found on the safety data sheet, such as:

 - Information about the type of substances/identification.

 Not surprisingly, information about the substance includes its molecular and chemical properties.
 For this reason, many employees skip over that and miss important information such as a list of other possible trade names or even synonyms that identify with that particular substance.